Dedication commemorating the victories of a herald in Panhellenic festivals

 and councillor of many other cities,

-as herald twice victor in major games, having been
+as herald twice victor in the festival circuit, having been

 victorious in the sacred world (oikoumenikous) games listed below:[2] (10) at the Olympia in Pisa 2 times, at the Pythia in Delphi 2 times, at the Nemeia in Argos 3 times, at the Isthmia 4 times,